 Chuckanut Drive, Washington

-Known as Washington state’s Big Sur, Chuckanut Drive is a scenic 20-mile stretch of highway skirting the perimeter of Mount Chuckanut.
+Known as Washington state’s Big Sur, Chuckanut Drive is a scenic 20-mile stretch of highway skirting the perimeter of Mount Chuckanut and the lovely Larrabee State Park.

-The route is incredibly gorgeous, especially in autumn, when the slopes are aflame in a cornucopia of vibrant colors.
-As it’s just a short detour off of I-5, it’s a must as part of a scenic drive from Seattle to Vancouver.
+The route is incredibly gorgeous with plenty of natural beauty and breathtaking scenery, especially in autumn, when the slopes are aflame in a cornucopia of vibrant colors.
+As it’s just a short detour off of I-5, it’s a must as part of a scenic drive.

 Bellingham, Washington

 Bellingham is a small coastal city just south of the Canadian border.
 Home to Western Washington University and surrounded by farmland and fishing, it’s similar to Olympia, WA, in that it’s a little bit hippie and a little down-home.
-If you’re hankering for some vegan or vegetarian eats before breaching the border on your Seattle to Vancouver drive, this is the place.
+If you’re hankering for some vegan or vegetarian eats before you enter Canada, this is the place.

 The port has ferries to Alaska, and to the east is snow-capped Mount Baker, a massive volcano with forest hikes and ski runs.